Support your baby with a healthy breastfeeding diet

 - Dairy foods, like milk, cheese and yogurt or dairy alternatives

 Foods high in sugar and calories often lack nutritional value.
-For a longer-lasting energy boost, try a handful of sunflower or pumpkin seeds, a piece of fruit or raw vegetables dipped in hummus as snack options.
+For a longer-lasting energy boost, try a handful of sunflower or pumpkin seeds, a piece of fruit or raw vegetables dipped in hummus as snacks.

 Should you eliminate foods in your diet when breastfeeding?